aptos-foundation/AIPs/aips/aip-63.md

     - What happens if the creator fails to create the fungible asset?
 This inaction could halt progress in migrating that particular coin type.
     - Some coin was initialized under a resource account that nobody has control of.
 There is no way to get the `signer` of those accounts to pair with an FA.

-Advantages of the propsal over 1:
+Advantages of the proposal over 1:
 - Eliminates the need for manual intervention, no matter the coin creator is a normal account or resource account.
 - Maintains the original semantics of `MintCapability`, `FreezeCapability`, and `BurnCapability`, ensuring consistency with the corresponding fungible asset.